-A click on any article will provide the information in that article.
-In our case, we click the first item ('Gergonne point'), and the form is filled in, see Figure 2.
+So, entries of the glossary for triangle geometry can be found under the category Special.
+Clicking any article (entry) will take you to the information in that article.
+In our case, we click on the 2nd entry ('Gergonne point'), and the form is filled in, see Figure 3.